Molly Christian Tyler

 The Outliner, Corkboard, and color coding features I’ve already mentioned are all available in the various academic paper formats.
 Plus, just organizing your sections into documents and folders in the Binder can help you visualize your paper’s trajectory:

-When I was a student, I was big fan out outlining my papers in Scrivener.
+When I was a student, I was big fan of outlining my papers in Scrivener.
 It’s easy to move things around and to add new sections when you need to.

 Research

 I’ve already sung the praises of Scrivener’s Research importing feature, but it needs to be mentioned again here.
-If you’ve ever had to write a paper, you’ve probably suffered through keeping 12 tabs open in your internet browser so you have have all your sources handy.
+You’ve probably suffered through keeping 12 tabs open in your internet browser so you have have all your sources handy while writing your papers.

 With Scrivener, those days are gone.
 You can just import all your webpages right into your project.
-Plus, PDFs from books you’ve scanned or journal articles you’ve downloaded can easily be added, too.
+Plus, you can easily add PDFs from books you’ve scanned or journal articles you’ve downloaded, too.

 In my opinion, this feature is absolutely invaluable when you’re writing an academic paper.
 You can even use the dual composition option so you can easily reference your material or retype quotes without having to switch back and forth between tabs: